abhatnagar-infy/Facts/README.md

 * Responsive design techniques
 * Pull to refresh

+**_JSON is seperated into two different files to mock the lazy loading of long list of data using pagination technique_ **

 # Libraries used on the sample project

 1. Butterknife - For view injection